 Who Benefits from Bridges?

 Patients who have one missing tooth can benefit from this procedure.
 Also, if the teeth adjacent to the missing tooth require additional support, a bridge can be beneficial.
-Keep in mind, however, if you do choose a bridge, there will still be some bone loss, and you could still develop cavities.
+Keep in mind, however, if you do choose a dental bridge for tooth replacement, there will still be some bone loss, and you could still develop cavities.

 The cost of one single implant is typically around $3500-$4000.
-In contrast, a three-unit bridge costs roughly $3300 without any dental insurance.
+In contrast, a three-unit bridge, as stated above, costs roughly $3300 without any dental insurance.
 However, if your insurance policy does cover part of your treatment, the cost could be lower.
-Either way, we are South Lincoln Family Dentistry is here for you.
-We offer a variety of dental services and affordable payment options.
+Either way, our team and dentist near me in Lincoln, NE, at South Lincoln Family Dentistry is here for you.
+We offer a variety of dental services including the Hybrid Prosthesis and payment plans.
+Learn more from our dentist in Lincoln, NE about dental payment plans.
 We believe everyone deserves to smile!

 The information on this page was written by Dr. Christine Bergman.